Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Future Research Directions

 \subsection{Green Communications}

 To achieve green communications, next-generation communication systems propose sustainable, energy-efficient, and energy-aware requirements.
-Low-resolution devices are the trend to cope with the great expense of cell-free XL-MIMO systems.
+Low-resolution devices, e.g., analog-to-digital converters (ADCs), are the trend to cope with the great expense of cell-free XL-MIMO systems.
 On the one hand, hardware impairments still confuse signal processing, especially when the dimension is gigantic.
 Accordingly, the fruitful compensation algorithm design is necessary to approach the optimum.
 On the other hand, the simultaneous wireless information and power transfer technology should focus on elaborate near-field beamforming design to achieve a higher performance.